VRLabs/Local-Mirror-Detection/README.md

 ## How it works

-The mirror-copy FX layer initializes after the host avatar's FX layer, which can be exploited to set a parameter value for each side.
+The mirror-copy FX layer initializes after the host avatar's FX layer, which can be exploited to set different parameter values.

 ## Install guide